-Most of us have attended yoga classes where the teacher before, during or after the physical practice invites us to practice one or more types of breathing or pranayama.
-Breathing is one of the pillars of yoga, not only while practicing specific techniques (bhastrika, ujjayi, etc.), but throughout the practice of asana (postures) and even beyond the mat in our daily lives.
+Most of us have attended classes. yoga where the teacher before, during or after physical practice invites us to practice one or more types of breathing or pranayama.
+Breathing is one of the pillars of yoga, not only while we practice the specific techniques (bhastrika, ujjayi, etc.), but throughout the practice of asana (postures) and even beyond the mat in our day to day.

-Breathing is a reflex that accompanies us from birth to death and this unconscious act can be of great help to us if we make it conscious, iif we learn to observe it and adjust it in our favor.
-By becoming aware of the breath we learn to regulate it and it ceases to be mechanical, survival or limited.
-Little by little, with conscious and integrated practice, our breathing changes, becoming comfortable, spacious and natural.
-This is the breathing of the yogi or of the newborn, very far from the shallow and unconscious breathing that we usually do in modern life.
+Breathing is a reflex action that accompanies us from birth to death and this unconscious act can be of great help to us if we make it conscious, that is, if we learn to observe it and model it in our favor.
+By becoming aware of breathing we learn to regulate it and it ceases to be mechanical, survival or limited.
+Little by little, with the conscious and integrating practice, our breathing changes, becoming a comfortable, wide and natural breathing.
+This is the yogi's breathing or that of newborns, far removed from the exalted and unconscious breathing that we usually do in modern life.

-So breathing becomes complete, where we not only work on the lower and upper part of the lungs, but also involve the three basic breathing movements: abdominal diaphragmatic breathing (adhama or low), thoracic diaphragmatic breathing (madhyama or medium), upper chest breathing (uttama or upper).
-Learning to differentiate each type of breath, its characteristics, its movement, or noticing each type of breathing in the different asanas (we do not breathe the same in rib extension postures, as in those where we are face down or putting pressure on the throat area) will bring us closer to a deep understanding of yoga.
-We must become aware of the breath at every moment.
-This should be our main focus of attention (bhavana) during our practice.
+Breathing becomes complete, where we not only work the lower or upper part of the lungs, but the three basic respiratory movements are involved: lower or abdominal diaphragmatic breathing (adhama or low), high or chest diaphragmatic breathing (madhyama or middle), clavicular breathing (uttama or higher).
+Learning to differentiate each zone of our breathing, its tendency, its movement, or each type of breathing in the different asanas (we do not breathe the same in rib extension postures, than in those where we are face down or pressing the glottis) will bring us closer to this interiorization and depth that yoga offers us.
+We must be aware of the breath in each moment.
+Even this may be the only focus of attention (bhavana) during our practice.

-“If you control the breathing, you control all the situations in life.” – Yogi Bhajan
+“If you control your breath, you will control all situations in life” – Yogi Bhajan

 What is pranayama?